ekzhang/aoc21-alpha/README.md

 # aoc21-alpha

-_Advent of Code 2021 solutions, but every day, I use a new programming language **starting with a different letter of the alphabet**._
+_Advent of Code 2021, but I solve the puzzles with 25 different programming languages **starting with each letter of the alphabet**._

-The goal of this exercise is to think about some new programming languages that I've been curious about for a while now.
-Whenever there's a choice between multiple excellent languages within a category, I pick the one that I have the least familiarity with.
+The goal of this exercise was to learn some less-common programming languages that I've been curious about, in various paradigms, compilation modes, and historical contexts.
+Whenever there was a choice between multiple excellent languages for a given day's puzzle, I chose the one that I had the least familiarity with.

-All of this will be challenging, as well as a nightmare for environment setup, but hey, challenge is an essential part of exploration! ✨
+This was obviously intellectually challenging and pretty tough on environment setup, but hey, challenge is an essential part of exploration! ✨

+## Learnings

+See [`LEARNINGS.md`](./LEARNINGS.md) for some final observations about this experience.

-## Schedule (Tentative)
+## Schedule

-To make things a little more tractable, I'll be going through the alphabet in reverse order, since the hardest problems are at the end.
+To make things a little more tractable, I'm going through the alphabet in reverse order, since the hardest problems are at the end.

 1. [Zig](https://ziglang.org/) — [problem](https://adventofcode.com/2021/day/1), [solution](./day1)
 2. [x86 Assembly](https://en.wikipedia.org/wiki/X86_assembly_language) — [problem](https://adventofcode.com/2021/day/2), [solution](./day2)